-Integrated properties allow you to extract information from an integration and include it in your communication plan messages.
+Integrated properties allow you to extract information from an integration and include it in your messages.
 For example, imagine that you want to send a notification to update people about the status of a network problem.
-You could use integrated properties to extract status information from the network management integration and then include these results in your communication plan forms and messages.
+You could use integrated properties to extract status information from the network management integration and then include these results in your forms and messages.

-Once you add integrated properties to a communication plan, you can use them in any forms within the plan.
-A communication plan can contain many sets of integrated properties; however each form may use only one set of integrated properties.
+Once you add integrated properties to a workflow, you can use them in any forms within the plan.
+A workflow can contain many sets of integrated properties; however each form may use only one set of integrated properties.

 Before you can use integrated properties, your system must be properly configured.
 This configuration includes the following actions:

 - The Integration Agent must be installed and running in indirect mode.

 - You must have an integration service configured in the Integration Agent for the "applications" event domain, and have a matching integration service configured on the applications event domain in the web user interface.

 - The .js file for the integration service must be updated with the actions you want to perform; i.e., code that will handle the integrated properties request.

 More information about these requirements and the configuration process is available in the Integration Agent overview.